cmk1988/ImageCompare/README.md

 # ImageCompare
-Compares two images, creates a third image showing the difference and finally creates an HTML Site, to show the result.
+Compares two images, creates a third image showing the difference and finally creates a HTML Site, to show the result.

 <br>